 This option does not enable 6 meter band.
 It is used to tell controller that antenna has optional 6 meter passive element.
-If 6 meter Passive Element Kit is installed on antenna, select "Yes" with K2 knob and press Select button.
+If 6 meter Passive Element Kit is installed on antenna, select "Yes" with K2 knob and save by pressing Exit, then Select when prompted.
 The lengths for the 6m passive element will be active for the NORM and 180 positions in the frequency range of 50 through 51 MHz.
 On 6 meters with the aluminum element kit installed, the 180 mode will not function on that band.
 The BI 3/4 mode will dramatically reduce the front to back, but the antenna will still have some forward gain.
 This does not affect any other band.